AlliHax/GoogleCTF/Floppy2.md

 Hmm, strange, let's do some research!
 [Wikipedia](https://en.wikipedia.org/wiki/COM_file) informs us that .com is a DOS executable binary format.
 This means we need to find a way to run that file.
 After some researching, I found a write up on this CTF that suggested dosbox which I installed.

-After some more research, I found out how to get to my active file directory using dosbox.
+After some more research, I figured out how to get to my active file directory using dosbox.

 ```
 mount c .